alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ![](images/hackmd_screenshot.png)

-If you are working on a challenge that is below Tier 2, the environment is open so you do not have to use HackMD and can use other tools such as Overleaf, if you prefer.
-You can use our HackMD templates to help you structure the report.

 ### Section 4.7: Accessing the data and exporting figures

 The data can be found in the `R` drive on the Windows Azure environment.